-Flattened appearance of the cheekbone area of the face.
-A desire for more prominent cheekbones.
+Flattened appearance of the cheekbones.
+A desire for more prominent cheekbones and facial contours.

 A stronger appearance to the cheekbones.
 Widening of the middle third of the face.

-Cheek bone implants are made of porous polyethylene (Porex)™, a firm plastic with a surface that allows for ingrowth of tissue into the implant to anchor it in place.
-This type of implant material can also be customized during the procedure for a better correction.
+Cheekbone implants are made of porous polyethylene (Porex)™, a firm plastic with a surface that allows for ingrowth of tissue into the implant to anchor it in place.
+This type of implant material can also be customized during the procedure for better correction.
 Cheek implants are placed through an incision inside the upper gums above the teeth.
-Commonly, general anesthesia is utilized and the patient goes home shortly after the procedure.
+Commonly, general anesthesia is utilized, and the patient goes home shortly after the procedure.

 Recuperation and Healing